spine-tools/Spine-Toolbox/README.md

 #### Installation fails

-Please make sure you are using Python 3.7 or Python 3.8 to install the requirements.
+Please make sure you are using Python 3.7, 3.8, or 3.9 to install the requirements.

 #### Installation fails on Linux
 If Python runs into errors while installing on Linux systems, running the